materialscloud-org/discover-curated-cofs/README.md

 for atomic structures and their properties.

 ### UPDATE (September 2020)
-Now this package contains also some extra pages copied from `nanoporous_screening` to display different applications for COFs.
+Now this package contains the `results` and `details` pages copied from `nanoporous_screening` to display different applications for COFs.
 This will be used to produce a permanent reference for the ACS Central Science's Outlook.

+Not to have a dependency to the `nanoporous_screening/pipeline` package, the needed functions are copied in the `pipeline_emul.py` files in the `results` and `details` directories (two identical files).

 ## Inner working